yatashashank/fileListner/Readme.md

-So the requirements are: I need some way to monitor a directory (and possibly all of its child directories) for changes such as new files added, files deleted, files modified, folders removed, folders, added
+So the requirements are: I need some way to monitor a directory (and possibly all of its child directories) for changes such as new files added, files deleted, files modified, folders removed, folders, added.
+And Store All thoese logs in new file.